A beast does not know that he is a beast, and the nearer a man gets to being a beast, the less he knows it.

 -hold a grudge.
 Retaining negative emotions has been linked to health problems—sometimes major health problems.

--envy the person responsible for your pain.
+-envy or try to destroy the person responsible for your pain.
 Even though it feels like you will never recover, it is temporary.
 This verse has always encouraged me: “In just a little while, the wicked will be no more; though you look carefully at his place, he will not be there” (Ps.
 37:10).

 -spend time stalking people on social media.